ofcold/qr-code/README.md

 // Generates a QrCode with an image centered in the middle.
 QrCode::format('png')->merge('path-to-image.png')->generate();

-//Generates a QrCode with an image centered in the middle.
+// Generates a QrCode with an image centered in the middle.
 The inserted image takes up 20% of the QrCode.
 QrCode::format('png')->merge('path-to-image.png', .2)->generate();

-//Generates a QrCode with an image centered in the middle.
+// Generates a QrCode with an image centered in the middle.
 The inserted image takes up 20% of the QrCode.
 QrCode::format('png')->merge('http://ofcold.com/icon.png', .2, true)->generate();
 ```